First Triathlon – No Sweat

 T1:

 You now need to get ready to cycle.
 This means putting on whatever clothes you’ve chosen to wear and, most importantly, putting on your cycle helmet.
-Remember you *must* be wearing your cycle helmet before you touch your bike.
-You will then walk with your bike from the rack to the mount line, which will be clearly marked and controlled by a marshal.
-At that point you can mount your bike and set off on the bike course.
+Remember that your helmet must be securely fastened before you remove your bike from the rack and must remain fastened until you have returned your bike to the rack after the cycle.
+Cycling is not permitted within transition – you must push your bike to the mount line before getting on, and dismount before the dismount line when returning.
+The mount/dismount line will be clearly marked and controlled by a marshal.

 The Bike: